joshua-spec-pixel/joshua-spec-pixel/README.md

 ## Hi there 👋

-I'm Ivaan Joshua, a high-spirited developer building my skills across multiple domains.
+I'm Joshua, a high-spirited developer building my skills across multiple domains.

 ### 🚀 What I'm Up To
 - Currently deepening my knowledge of C programming